 Rekenreks.
 Have you heard of them?
 I’m sure if you’ve been in an elementary classroom you’ve seen one before.
 I remember the first time I ever heard the word rekenrek.
-I was sitting in a math webinar during professional learning as a first grade teacher.
-Our state was providing training for new standards that were being rolled out the next school year.
+There I was, sitting in a math webinar during professional learning as a first grade teacher.
+Our state was providing training for new standards that were being rolled out the subsequent school year.
 I thought to myself, “Reken-what?
 What in the heck is a rekenrek?”

 In a nutshell, rekenreks are arithmetic racks that can be used for an additional visual aid.
 There are two rods of ten beads.
 Each row has five beads of one color, followed by five beads of another color.
 With me so far?
 These simple beads can be used to develop number sense and can be used as a math manipulative in elementary classrooms.

 Early learners need multiple manipulatives to strengthen math skills as well as number sense.
 While there are many to choose from, I personally love rekenreks.
 You should always start out with physical manipulatives, but the great part is that you can use rekenrek flashcards as well!
 I created a FREE deck for you to try out in your classroom.
 Grab your FREE set here.

 There are so many specific activities that a rekenrek can be used for.
 Students can find multiple ways to create given numbers, build missing addends, and even solve word problems.
 As a teacher, you should always offer your students multiple means of representation in math.
 Rekenreks are great for students to solve a wide variety of problems, while also strengthening number sense.